mojaloop/mojaloop-business-docs/vuepress/docs/guides/settlement-basic-concepts.md

 <question: do we want to talk about reports?>

-## Business Operations portal
+## Finance Portal

-The [Business Operations portal](busops-portal-introduction.md) (commonly referred to as "Finance Portal v2") is a web portal used by the Hub Operator to manage settlement-related processes on a daily basis.
+The [Finance Portal](busops-portal-introduction.md) (commonly referred to as "Finance Portal v2") is a web portal used by the Hub Operator to manage settlement-related processes on a daily basis.
 The portal provides functionality to:

 * monitor details such as the balance, [Position](#position), [Net Debit Cap](#liquidity-management-net-debit-cap) of DFSPs
 * update a DFSP's [Net Debit Cap](#liquidity-management-net-debit-cap)